marktriggs/archivesspace-wiki/Home.md

 The [`hudmol/archivesspace` repository on github](https://github.com/hudmol/archivesspace) is the upstream repository with active development.

 ## Migration Framework

+Note: this is now accessible from the web interface as well.

 Before following the [instructions in `migrations/README.md`](https://github.com/archivesspace/archivesspace/blob/master/migrations/README.md) you will need to install [RVM](https://rvm.io) and execute these commands.

 ```sh